mozilla-l10n/localizer-documentation/src/misc/glossary.md

 Pontoon periodically (usually every 10 minutes) imports source content and translations from these repositories and writes translations back.
 This process is referred to as *Sync*.

-Pontoon also supports the so-called `DB projects`, where source content and translations are stored in Pontoon's internal database (DB).
+Pontoon also supports the so-called `DB projects`, where source content and translations are stored in Pontoon’s internal database (DB).